tcm24sibdg03/tcm24sibdg03/docs/RPF/RPF04.md

     h.notas,
     h.Id
 FROM Historico h
-JOIN Veiculo v ON h.veiculoId = v.Id
+JOIN Veiculo v ON h.veiculoId = v.id
-JOIN Agendamento a ON h.agendamentoId = a.Id;
+JOIN Agendamento a ON h.agendamentoId = a.id;
 ```

 ---